 How Is the AP Human Geography Exam Scored?

 Multiple choice and free response are each worth 50 percent of your score.
 Your free-response score is scaled in accordance with this and added to your multiple-choice score to arrive at a scaled score that is then converted to a score on the 1-5 AP scale.
-Here’s a link to the score distributions for 2015.
+Below is the score distribution for 2019:

 Study Tips for the AP Human Geography Test